krontech/chronos-cam-app/doc/testing/BASIC.md

 Simple Saving Test
 ------------------
-This test should immediately proceed after a playback test, with an recorded scene that containns some recognizable action or motion.
+This test should immediately proceed after a playback test, with an recorded scene that contains some recognizable action or motion.
 This test should begin from the playback window with no removable media present.